cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 ## Update the custom URL

-After you enable Cloud Organization SSO, your users sign in use a custom URL that exposes only the authentication methods that you enable, rather than the public sign-in URL at `https://cockroachlabs.cloud`.
+After you enable Cloud Organization SSO, your users sign in at a custom URL that exposes only the authentication methods that you enable, rather than the public sign-in URL at `https://cockroachlabs.cloud`.

 To update the custom URL after Cloud Organization SSO is enabled, contact your account team.